czort23/sem-assessment/use-cases/use-case-5.md

 ### Trigger

-"View Top N Countries in The World" is selected and N is specified.
+"View Top N Countries by Continent" is selected, continent name is selected and N is specified.

 ## MAIN SUCCESS SCENARIO

-1. User selects navigates to Country Reports -> Top N Countries in The World
+1. User selects navigates to Country Reports -> Top N Countries by Continent
-2. The System allows to type a value for N.
+2. The System allows to select or enter continent name and integer for N.
-3. The user types the number.
+3. The user enters the continent and number.
 4. The System executes the query.
-5. Database returns sorted top N countries.
+5. Database returns sorted top N countries within that continent.
 6. User views report.

 ## EXTENSIONS

-4. The user enteres non-numeric or invalid N.
+3a.
+The user enters non-numeric or invalid N.
    i.
 System displays "Invalid number.
 Try again."
+3b.
+The user enters invalid continent name.
+   i.
+System displays "Please try again."

 ## SUB-VARIATIONS